eyalbd2/PADA/README.md

 # PADA
-Official code for the paper "PADA: A Prompt-based Autoregressive Approach to Adaptation to Unseen Domains".
+Official code for the paper "PADA: A Prompt-based Autoregressive Approach for Adaptation to Unseen Domains".

 Code will be uploaded soon.